 Under CU policy[1], faculty salary inequities are salary disparities between faculty within a comparison group[2] that cannot be justified by differences in career merit,[3] which is in turn a function of annual merit scores[4] and years of service.[5]
-This is similar to the way that salary inequity was defined for purposes of compliance with the CEPEWA, however the two definitions are not identical in practice.
-CU's interpretation of CEPWA allowed for faculty salary disparities that do not appear to be allowable under campus policy.
-Since Phase 1 focused on legal compliance while this Phase 2 effort focuses on implementation of and compliance with campus policy, we rely here only on operational definitions of faculty salary inequity under campus and university policy.
 Primary units are required under this policy to regularly monitor for inequities among the salaries for all faculty rostered in the unit and to correct any identified inequities, with oversight by Deans and the Provost and further accountability provided through a salary equity appeals process.
 Further details on these requirements can be found in the Audit section, below.

-CU Boulder claims "a strong commitment to the principles of merit-based evaluation and salary equity,"[6] which it also affirms in its 2018 Report of the Academic Futures Committee (calling for CU to "regularly perform salary reviews (e.g. every two years) at the college or department level to assess salary inequities that could impact all faculty"[7]) and again it its 2019 IDEA Plan ("CU Boulder must strive for salary equity, and therefore Human Resources and the Office of Faculty Affairs should engage in exploratory efforts to this end for staff and faculty, respectively"[8]).
+CU Boulder claims "a strong commitment to the principles of merit-based evaluation and salary equity," which it also affirms in its 2018 Report of the Academic Futures Committee (calling for CU to "regularly perform salary reviews (e.g. every two years) at the college or department level to assess salary inequities that could impact all faculty" and again it its 2019 IDEA Plan ("CU Boulder must strive for salary equity, and therefore Human Resources and the Office of Faculty Affairs should engage in exploratory efforts to this end for staff and faculty, respectively" (B1).
 In addition to issues of legal compliance with the CEPEWA, faculty salary inequity is corrosive of faculty morale, harms the culture and climate of academic units, promotes faculty disengagement from the business of the university and undermines faculty support of its mission, leads to higher rates of faculty turnover that threaten the university's research and teaching objectives, and is unfair to many hard-working CU faculty that are inequitably compensated for their work.